MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-config-cross-play-xbox-win10.md

 ### Enter the Package Family Name (PFN)

-Certain Xbox Live features (like multiplayer invites) need to be aware of your UWP game’s PFN, in order to work correctly.
+Certain Xbox Live features (like multiplayer invites) need to be aware of your UWP game's PFN, in order to work correctly.

 To do this, navigate to Product Setup &gt; Partner Center Binding

 ![Dev Center Binding](../../images/ingesting_crossplay_games_xdp/image13.png)

-On this page, enter the PFN for your UWP app (as retrieved in section 4.1.1), then select the “save” button.
+On this page, enter the PFN for your UWP app (as retrieved in section 4.1.1), then select the "save" button.

 This configuration is not immediately made live.
 This configuration is brought live through future Service Configuration publishes to a sandbox.